nathancordrey/nathancordrey/pages/recipes/applebutter.md

 6. Set Instant Pot to **Sauté (High)** and cook uncovered for **20–40 minutes**, stirring often, until thickened.
 7. Stir in vanilla extract and remove from heat.
 8. Let cool, then transfer to jars and refrigerate.
+9. If canning leave 1/4" headspace and put in a water bath for 15 minutes.

 ## Notes